Pok Chi Lau

 Pok Chi Lau (劉博智) is an accredited Asian American photographer that was born in Hong Kong on April 21, 1950.
 He was the fifth of seven children born to his mother Kam Chu Kwang and his father On Lau.
 He relocated to Canada in 1969 at the age of 19.
 Lau is a professional photographer who focuses on Chinese diaspora in countries around the world.
-Currently, Lau works as an associate professor in the Design Department of the School of Fine Arts at the University of Kansas.
+Lau worked as an associate professor in the Design Department of the School of Fine Arts at the University of Kansas but is now retired.

 Themes

 Much of Pok Chi Lau’s work focuses on Chinese diaspora, multiculturalism, and displacement.
 Having himself moved from Hong Kong at the age of 19, this is something that was personally experienced.
 The specific impetus for his work however was the time he spent working in a restaurant in Nova Scotia, during which he saw his first Chinatown.
 Since this moment, Lau has spent much of his career doing documentary work of Chinatowns in North America.
 He focuses not on the touristy aspects of these communities, but on the real lives of those behind the scenes.

 Some of Lau’s work, like Teen-ager’s Room, Johnson County, Kansas (1984), highlights cultural changes and multiculturalism across decades.
 It has been argued that much of Lau’s work is more akin to documentary or visual sociology than to just photography.